-Much like the neighborhood, Downtown Miami’s food scene doesn’t fit into a neat little box.
-Downtown’s filled with an eclectic range of restaurants, from local staples that have defined the community for decades, to experimental fusion cuisine that’s started tickling our tastebuds in just the past year.
-We talked to members of The New Tropic community, who shared their go-to places for cheap eats, late bites, and date nights.
+Much like the neighborhood, Downtown food scene doesn’t fit into a neat little box.
+It’s filled with an eclectic range of restaurants, from local staples that have defined the community for decades, to experimental fusion cuisine that’s started tickling our tastebuds in just the past year.
+Thanks to the New Tropic community, who shared their go-to places for cheap eats, late bites, and date nights.
+What’s your go-to spot?

 This place is part burrito, part sushi, and all delicious.
 In the perfect marriage of Asian and Mexican cuisines, this Downtown spot uses fresh, locally sourced ingredients to craft the perfect sushi rolls — in the size of a burrito.
 Each burrito roll is customizable, so you can add more rice, cut out the mushrooms, or even nix the seaweed all together.
 There are a number of vegan and vegetarian options on the menu, as well.
 And you’ll love the new delicious wonton chips, which come with every roll.